All about the contractile uterus

 Pregnancy pain

 Some women experience pain during pregnancy, particularly ligament pain.
 The uterus is held to the pelvic bones by ligaments.
-As the baby grows, this organ enlarges, and the ligaments stretch to a greater or lesser extent in order to support the baby's weight.
+As the baby grows, this organ expands, and the ligaments stretch to a greater or lesser extent in order to support the baby's weight.
 It is this stretching of the ligaments that causes unpleasant, painful pulling sensations.
 These pains usually appear at the beginning and end of pregnancy.

 To diagnose a contractile uterus, the healthcare professional (gynecologist or midwife) will examine the cervix by means of a vaginal touch.
 This will reveal whether the contractions are having an impact on the degree of opening.
 The gynecologist will then monitor all contractions for 1 hour to determine their number and intensity.